Strother Martin: Acting career

 After the war, Martin moved to Los Angeles and worked as a swimming instructor and as a swimming extra in water scenes in films, including the 1950 crime drama The Damned Don't Cry.
 He earned bit roles in a number of pictures and soon gained frequent character roles in films and television through the 1950s, having appeared in such programs as the Western anthology series Frontier on NBC and the syndicated American Civil War drama Gray Ghost.
 He was cast in 1955 as Landry Kersh in the episode "Shadow of God" on the ABC religion anthology series Crossroads.
-Martin also portrays a man with learning difficulties in "Cooter", an episode written by Sam Peckinpah in 1958 for the third season of the long-running Western series Gunsmoke.
-The next year on that series he played the character “Dillard” in “The Constable”.
+Martin also portrays a man with learning difficulties in "Cooter", an episode written by Sam Peckinpah in 1956 for the first season of the long-running Western series Gunsmoke.
+He had many various, and prominent, roles throughout the entire series.
+The next year on that series he played the character "Dillard" in "The Constable".

 Martin appeared in the first Brian Keith series, Crusader, a Cold War drama on CBS.
-He guest-starred, as a circus tightrope walker Dooley Delaware, in the 1957 episode "High Wire" in CBS' Have Gun - Will Travel.
-He portrayed a henpecked soldier in a 1958 episode of the syndicated Western series, Boots and Saddles and starred in a Trackdown episode "A Stone for Benny French".
+He guest-starred as circus tightrope walker Dooley Delaware in the 1957 episode "High Wire" of CBS' Have Gun - Will Travel.
+He portrayed a henpecked soldier in a 1958 episode of the syndicated Western series Boots and Saddles and starred in a Trackdown episode, "A Stone for Benny French".
 That same year, he played the lead in the episode "Pete Henke" of NBC's Western Jefferson Drum.

 In 1959, Martin played Polk, with Denver Pyle as Houston, in the episode "No Place to Stop" of the CBS Western series, The Texan, starring Rory Calhoun as Bill Longley.
 In another 1959 Western series, Martin was cast as Deputy Jess in the episode "Johnny Yuma" of ABC's The Rebel, starring Nick Adams.
+He played land surveyor Meeker in "Rawhide" S2 E8 "Incident of the Haunted Hills" which aired 11/5/1959.
+Also, in 1959 on the Western TV series Lawman, Season 2 E8, he played Jack Foley.
 In 1960, Martin guest-starred in James Whitmore's ABC crime drama, The Law and Mr. Jones.